zlietapki/swcert/README.md

 swcert
 ======

-Browser trusted self signed certificate for localhost and any other
+Browser trusted self signed certificate for localhost and any other domain without warnings from browser
 Auto check and install CA for browsers
 Auto update Nginx certs